pausan/syncdbdocs/README.md

 - Read db definitions
 - Update text/markdown from db
 - Keep non-empty comments in the file if db has empty comments
+- Tested with postgres 9.x, 10.x, 11.x and 12.x

 ### MySQL

 - Read db definitions
 - Update text/markdown from db
 - Keep non-empty comments in the file if db has empty comments
+- Tested with mysql v8.x

 Note for the future: when updating db from text files, we should be careful since MySQL requires us to modify the whole column definition just to add